-BBC micro:bits are used by children across the world, so please remember anywhere you use our brand name could be seen by a child.
-Help us keep our brand a safe place for kids to find fun, appropriate content – don’t use our brand in a way that could reasonably be claimed as inappropriate, or house our brand anywhere near content that could upset, shock or have a negative impact on a young person
+“BBC” and “micro:bit” are trademarks of the BBC.
+BBC micro:bits are used by children across the world, so please remember that anywhere you use our brand name could be seen by a child.
+Help us keep our brand a safe place for kids to find fun, child-friendly content – don’t use it in a way that could be considered inappropriate, or house our brand anywhere near content that could upset, shock or have a negative impact on a young person.

-You may not use our slogans or tag lines, and hands off our emojis – they can be temperamental and don’t like to be used by anyone other than us.
-By making any use of the BBC micro:bit Marks, you acknowledge that we are the sole owner of those marks and you do not have and will not seek to assert any rights or interest whatsoever in them.
-We reserve all of our rights, including the right to take steps to stop any use of the micro:bit Marks which does not comply with the rules set out above or which otherwise violates, diminishes or adversely affects our rights.
-You acknowledge that you will immediately stop or take down your use of the micro:bit Marks if we ask you to do so.
+Please don’t use our slogans or tag lines … and hands off our emojis – they can be temperamental and don’t like to be used by anyone other than us!

+Unless stated the Micro:bit Educational Foundation is the sole owner of our brand elements and no one else has, nor will seek to assert, any rights or interest whatsoever in them.
+We reserve all of our rights, including the right to stop any use of the micro:bit brand that doesn’t comply with the rules above or that otherwise violates, diminishes or adversely affects our rights.
+You acknowledge that you will immediately stop or take down your use of the micro:bit brand if we ask you to do so.

-Use of the term “Partner”
+Use of the term ‘partner’

-- “working in partnership with the Foundation” or
+- “Working in partnership with the Foundation”

 - “Partnering with the Foundation”